 Finally!
 It’s Your Nanny’s First Day.

 The worst thing you can do is walk out the door as soon your nanny arrives on her first day.
 The first few days are critical to a successful relationship for you, your nanny, and your children.
-You may want to schedule some time off work, so you can introduce your nanny to neighbors, school personnel, coaches, music lesson teachers, and others who she may interact with while working for you.
+You may want to schedule some time off work, so you can introduce your nanny to neighbors, school personnel, coaches, music lesson teachers, and others with whom she may interact while working for you.
 Take your nanny on a tour of your community pointing out grocery stores, pharmacies, parks, playgrounds, libraries, urgent care centers, pediatrician’s office, and more.
 These are places your nanny may need to take your child while on the job.
 Go over safety procedures, emergency contact information, and household rules on screen time and visitors.
 Review the vehicle she will be driving if you’re providing her with a family car to transport your children.

 Hiring a Nanny Takes Time and Effort